Investing in an Independent Film Company is one of the Best Investments you can make in your Lifetime

 With few Hollywood exceptions, independent films represent the most effective way for individual investors to capitalize on the voracious global appetite for filmed entertainment.
 But only if certain conditions are met one being that the film will end up with commercial distribution.

 A more immediate way to participate in these dynamics is through independent film.
 Independent films are those financed outside the major studio system.
-These lower-budgeted films are not only cheaper to invest in than Hollywood movies, but they can also offer investors a fairer and more logical recoupment position that will yield faster returns.
+These lower-budgeted films not only have smaller budgets than Hollywood movies, but they can also offer investors a fairer and more logical recoupment position that will yield faster and higher returns.

 Adding to the attraction of independent film is the possibility of outsized returns from unexpected places.
 This is where you will find the cinema's outliers since independent filmmakers operate outside the studio mainstream.
 There are parallels here with other business sectors.
 Harvard Business School studied eight executives whose firms outperformed the S&P 500 index by more than 20-fold over their business careers.
 All of them, it turns out, were outsiders who brought with them fresh perspectives on their respective industries as a result of looking at the world through a marginal lens.